Hydra the Revenge

-Hydra the Revenge (sometimes simply shortened to Hydra) is a steel Floorless Coaster at Dorney Park & Wildwater Kingdom in Allentown, Pennsylvania.
-It is the only floorless roller coaster in Pennsylvania and was opened on May 7, 2005.
-Hydra was built on the site of the former wooden roller coaster Hercules, which was closed and demolished at the end of the park's 2003 season.
-Its name comes from the Greek Mythology story where Hercules battled the Hydra.
+Hydra the Revenge, or simply Hydra, is a steel Floorless Coaster at Dorney Park & Wildwater Kingdom in Dorneyville, Pennsylvania.
+Manufactured by Bolliger & Mabillard, the coaster opened to the public on May 7, 2005.
+Hydra was built on the site of the former wooden coaster Hercules, which was closed and demolished at the end of the park's 2003 season.
+The ride's name comes from the mythological Greek story where Hercules battled the Lernaean Hydra.

 History

 On September 3, 2003, Dorney Park announced that Hercules would not reopen for the 2004 season.
-The ride operated for the last time on Labor Day and site preparation began shortly afterwards.
-On September 14, 2004, the $13 million Hydra the Revenge was announced.
+The ride's last day of operation was on Labor Day, and site preparation began soon after.
+On September 14, 2004, the park revealed plans to build Hydra the Revenge at a cost of $13 million.
 Construction began in the spring of 2004 and continued through the winter.
-Hydra the Revenge was topped off (highest piece of the lift hill) on August 20, 2004 and the entire track layout was completed on December 4, 2004.
-The first cars for the coaster arrived at Dorney Park on December 10, 2004 and the first ride with people on a train took place on March 24, 2005.
+Hydra the Revenge was topped off on August 20, 2004 and the entire track layout was completed on December 4, 2004.
+The first cars for the coaster arrived at Dorney Park on December 10, 2004, and the first ride with guests on a train took place on March 24, 2005.
 The roller coaster officially opened to the public on May 7, 2005.

 Backstory

-The name of the roller coaster comes from the story of Hercules in Greek Mythology.
-According to the story, Hercules had to perform twelve labours.
-After defeating the Nemean lion for the first labour, the second was to defeat the Hydra, a nine-headed creature with eight serpentine heads that would regrow each time they were cut off, including one that was immortal.
-Dorney Park altered the remainder of the story — after Hercules managed to defeat the Hydra initially, he could not kill the immortal head, so he instead buried it deep underground and beneath a giant stone, with the intention of sealing it for all time.
-Many years later however, the head slowly grew back the rest of its body, resurrecting the Hydra and taking its revenge on Hercules by killing him; hence why the Hydra roller coaster sits where Hercules once did.
+The name of the roller coaster comes from the story of Hercules in Greek mythology.
+According to the story, Hercules defeated the Hydra, a nine-headed creature with eight serpentine heads that would regrow each time they were cut off, including one that was immortal.
+Dorney Park altered the remainder of the story — after Hercules defeated the Hydra's first eight heads, he could not kill the immortal head.
+He instead buried it deep underground beneath a giant stone, with the intention of sealing it for the rest of time.
+However, over the course of many years, the head slowly grew back the rest of its body, and eventually was resurrected.
+The Hydra took its revenge on Hercules by killing him; hence why Hydra the Revenge sits where Hercules once did.